 - Wind and Hail Damage

 Every day a business owner finds herself facing the aftermath of a fire, break-in, or other sorts of damage.
 And if that day should happen to you, here’s what you’ll need to cover your assets.

 Commercial Property Coverage

+4 out of 5 of the most common business claims are covered by commercial property insurance.
 Whether you rent or own your business establishment, the cost of burglary and theft or water/ weather/ fire-related damage can add up fast.

 Commercial property policies insure against damage to buildings and their contents due to a covered loss, such as: